 I've been scuba diving for four years and logged over 160 dives.
 I am PADI divemaster, drysuit, EAN, and rescue diver certified.
 I've dived in more than ten countries and been on three liveaboards.
 I typically dive in the Monterey, CA area and help guide divers and assist with courses in the area.

 I became interested in RF engineering when I was first employed by a Department of Homeland Security lab working to build millimeter wave radar for airport security.
 I continued on to work in millimeter wave communications at a startup called Starry. , Apple , and Skydio.
 Currently, I'm designing and integrating radios for space!

 I attended my first hackathon as a high school senior in 2014 and was hooked from then on.
-In the last 2 years, I have attended ten hackathons, winning seven awards, including a gold medal at BU and bronze medals at Columbia and NYU.
-I am looking forward to working with my advisors to organize a hackathon at Northeastern University in the upcoming school year.
+In the last 6 years, I have attended fifteen hackathons, winning eight awards, including gold medals at BU and UPenn and bronze medals at Columbia and NYU.
+I am also the co-founder of Northeastern's Hackathon, HuskyHacks.
 My hackathon projects can be found in my Devpost portfolio.
 Outside of hackathons, I have also spent free time building UAVs, a plasma speaker, and a high frequency cryptocurrency arbitrage bot.
 I currently have a dive site mapping website in the works.